carmanaught/gnome-shell-extension-workspace-buttons/README.md

 ![Workspace Buttons - General Settings](https://i.imgur.com/AGpEZWu.png)

-Thse is the Workspace Label Format settings page which is used to change the settings to change how the workspace labels appear.
+This is the Workspace Label Format settings page which is used to change the settings for how the workspace labels appear.
 The format settings are somewhat more extensive and allow a greater degree of customization.

 ![Workspace Buttons - Workspace Label Format](http://i.imgur.com/I8SZnR9.png)